hortonworks/cloudbreak/docs/gcp_cb_ui.md

 `Description:` short description of your template

-`Instance type:` the Amazon instance type to be used - we suggest to use at least small or medium instances
+`Instance type:` the Google Cloud instance type to be used - we suggest to use at least n1-standard-4 instances

-`Volume type:` option to choose are SSD, regular HDD (both EBS) or Ephemeral
+`Volume type:` option to choose are SSD, regular Magnetic

 `Attached volumes per instance:` the number of disks to be attached